Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 Stay with me - the next is the last but not the easiest part:

 - **Eclipse attacks (full nodes and light clients both affected)**.
+  "If smoldot is only ever connected to malicious nodes, it won't ever be able to reach non-malicious nodes !!! this attack is effectively a denial-of-service, as it will prevent smoldot from accessing the blockchain!"

   Blockchain is a P2P network - and Smoldot tries to connect to a variety of nodes of this network.
   Imagine if all these nodes were to refuse sending data back, that would isolate smoldot from the network - The way that smoldot learns which nodes exist (GOSSIP) is from the nodes themselves (bootnodes).
   If smoldot is only ever connected to malicious nodes, it won't ever be able to reach non-malicious nodes If the list of bootnodes contains a single honest node, then smoldot will be able to reach the whole network.
-  !!! this attack is effectively a denial-of-service, as it will prevent smoldot from accessing the blockchain!

 - **Long-range attacks (full nodes and light clients both affected)**.
   If more than 2/3rds of the validators collaborate, they can fork a chain, starting from a block where they were validator, even if they are no longer part of the active validators at the head of the chain.